-Williamsport is a boat landing and community at the mouth of Williams Creek in the Chigmit Mountains on the west shore of Iliamna Bay on Cook Inlet, about 75 miles (121 km) west of Homer and 43 miles (70 km) east of Iliamna, Alaska.
+Williamsport is a boat landing and seasonal community at the mouth of Williams Creek in the Chigmit Mountains on the west shore of Iliamna Bay on Cook Inlet, about 75 miles (121 km) west of Homer and 43 miles (70 km) east of Iliamna, Alaska.
 The community is located at the end of the Pile Bay-Williamsport Road, also known as the Iliamna Portage Road.

-The Iliamna Portage Road is 15.5 miles (25 km) long and was originally constructed in the 1930s to allow small commercial fishing boats and other freight to travel across the Chigmit Mountains that separate Cook Inlet on the east and Iliamna Lake to the west.
+The Iliamna Portage Road is 15.5 miles (25 km) long and was originally constructed to allow small commercial fishing boats and other freight to travel across the Chigmit Mountains that separate Cook Inlet on the east and Iliamna Lake to the west.
 Iliamna Lake drains into Bristol Bay via 50 miles (80 km) of the Kvichak River.
 The braided channels of the Kvichak are navigable by small boats and are home to the largest sockeye salmon run in the world.
 Commercial harvests are worth hundreds of millions (USD) annually.
 The portage road greatly reduces the journey between Cook Inlet and the Bristol Bay fisheries, the only other option being the 1,000 miles (1,600 km) route around the Alaska Peninsula.